deliveroo/deliveroo.engineering/services.md

 - **Compactness**: a service is sole responsible for clearly defined functions on the domain, and for clearly defined sets of entities in the domain.
-- **Abstraction**: a service's implementation details are entirely hidden behind its interface, including non-functionals (ie. scability of a service, or lack thereos, is not the consumer's concern).
+- **Abstraction**: a service's implementation details are entirely hidden behind its interface, including non-functionals (ie. scalability of a service, or lack thereof, is not the consumer's concern).

 #### Twelve Factor App